EventStore/EventStore/docs/server/quick-start/README.md

 ## Getting started

-Check the [getting started guide](/getting-started.md) for resources on the principles of EventStoreDB, Event Sourcing, database installation guidelines and choosing a client SDK.
+Check the [getting started guide](/getting-started.md) for an introduction to EventStoreDB and its features, along with detailed instructions to quickly get started.

 ## Support

 ### EventStoreDB community

-Users of EventStoreDB can use the [community forum](https://discuss.eventstore.com) for questions, discussions and getting help from community members.
+Users of EventStoreDB can use the [community forum](https://www.eventstore.com/community) for questions, discussions and getting help from community members.

 ### Enterprise customers

-Customers with the paid [support plan](https://eventstore.com/support/) can open tickets using the [support portal](https://eventstore.freshdesk.com).
+Customers with a paid subscription can open tickets using the [support portal](https://eventstore.freshdesk.com).

 ### Issues

-We track most of the issues openly in the EventStoreDB [repository on GitHub](https://github.com/EventStore/EventStore).
+We openly track most of the issues in the EventStoreDB [repository on GitHub](https://github.com/EventStore/EventStore).
 Before opening an issue, please ensure that a similar issue hasn't been opened already.
 Also, try searching closed issues that might contain a solution or workaround for your problem.

 When opening an issue, follow our [guidelines](https://github.com/EventStore/EventStore/blob/master/CONTRIBUTING.md) for bug reports and feature requests.
 By doing so, you will greatly help us to solve your concerns most efficiently.